Hypergeometry from $\mathrm{\widehat P}$-Symmetry: Feynman Integrals in One and Two Dimensions: Aomoto--Gelfand Hypergeometric Functions

 The dilatation Ward identity emerges quite easily by considering \eqref{eq:AGDE2} for column $0$, which simply reads $\partial_{z_{00}}F=\alpha_0 F$, and plugging it into \eqref{eq:AGDE1} for the pair of rows $(0,0)$ yielding the Ward identity

 as claimed.
-Here the sums on the right hand side are over all external points and their propagator powers.
+Here the sums over $i$ are over all external points $x_i$, with propagator powers $a_i$.
 To show the translation Ward identity we need to consider \eqref{eq:AGDE1} for the pair of rows $(i,0)$ and sum over all $i>0$.
 This yields

 The sum in the first term is over all external points and the sum in the second term is over all columns $\alpha$ corresponding to internal propagators.
 For each such column we sum over $i=1,\dots ,\ell$, i.e.\ over all vertices.
 The $z_{i\alpha}$ is then only non-zero if the vertex $i$ is one of the ends of the propagator $\alpha$ and then it is $\pm 1$ depending on the orientation.
 Since however every propagator has precisely two end points this sum will always yield $(+1)+(-1)=0$ and hence we indeed recover the translation Ward identity.